Owlet (OWLT) to Release Earnings on Thursday

-Owlet (NYSE:OWLT – Get Rating) is set to post its quarterly earnings results after the market closes on Thursday, May 11th.
-Analysts expect Owlet to post earnings of ($0.09) per share for the quarter.
-Persons that wish to listen to the company’s earnings conference call can do so using this link.
+Owlet (NYSE:OWLT – Get Rating) will announce its earnings results after the market closes on Thursday, May 11th.
+Analysts expect the company to announce earnings of ($0.09) per share for the quarter.
+Individual interested in registering for the company’s earnings conference call can do so using this link.

-Owlet (NYSE:OWLT – Get Rating) last announced its earnings results on Wednesday, March 15th.
-The company reported ($0.14) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.16) by $0.02.
-Owlet had a negative return on equity of 628.28% and a negative net margin of 114.74%.
-The company had revenue of $12.00 million for the quarter.
+Owlet (NYSE:OWLT – Get Rating) last posted its quarterly earnings results on Wednesday, March 15th.
+The company reported ($0.14) earnings per share for the quarter, beating the consensus estimate of ($0.16) by $0.02.
+The firm had revenue of $12.00 million during the quarter.
+Owlet had a negative net margin of 114.74% and a negative return on equity of 628.28%.
 On average, analysts expect Owlet to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 About Owlet